Gyulaj Hunting Hungary: The Golden Ages of Hunting, Royal Hunts and their Outcome

-One of the records from the 1820s mentions 1,500 hinds, 800 stags, 600 calves, nearly 3,000 fallow deers and 800 wild boars.
+One of the records from the 1820s mentions 1,500 hinds, 800 stags, 600 calves, nearly 3,000 fallow deer and 800 wild boars.
 Every three years, a legendary and monumental hunt was held that required an astonishing logistic of materials and organization work that were preceded by many weeks’ preliminary arrangements.
 Both the great number of drivers and the staff handling the killed game was an enormous event region-wide, not to mention the expenses occurred.
 The transportation of all hunting instruments and equipment such as 7,000 m fence canvas for special hunting methods from the centre (Ozora) to Tamási required a cart pulled by 120 bullocks.
 The guest list often included famous personalities like the English Lords Anderson and Lord Palmerston, Duke Pazunovszky and to mention only one Hungarian example, Minister Count Zichy.
 Contemporary reports describe that for a hunt that was to begin on 5 September, the staff had already begun to drive the game on 21 August, ordering every 2–3 days 6,000 bondmen from the nearby villages and more than 200 hunters from the more remote manors.
 By night fires were lit to make sure that the driven game did not hit the forest again.
 Another, for this region typical hunting method is the so-called ´high fence hunting´ where a small, bushy territory is enclosed by a 3 m high wooden board fence.
 The fence had gates in it in order to control the passing of the game.
 Prior to the hunt, the game was fed in the undergrowth, thus ´lured´ into the enclosed area.
 Year after years, the schedule of the hunts remained the same: two days high-fence-hunting in Bankó, one day high-fence-hunting in Dalmand, one day in Biród, one day in Kocsola in the enclosed undergrowth and one day in the game and wild boar garden.
 The game and wild boar garden was to be found on the outskirts of Tamási, an artificially cultivated area enclosed by a massive stone fence where the game was intensely fed by corn for hunting purposes exclusively.
 Even today, Gyulaj Plc owns property and hunting rights in Bankó, Biród and a great majority of the outskirts of Kocsola village.